tali0n-git/Prime_Finder/README.md

-# PRIME FINDER:
+## PRIME FINDER:

-Prime numbers may have a pattern in their binary form which an AI model could possibly be able to elucidate using certain ML techniques.
+Prime numbers may have a pattern in their binary form which an AI model could possibly elucidate using certain ML techniques.

-My goal is to guide the AI into uncovering these patterns, starting with a dataset of binary numbers from 0 to 16,777,216.
+# My goal is to guide the AI into uncovering these patterns, starting with a dataset of binary numbers from 0 to 16,777,216.